Theia (hypothetical planet): Orbit

-Theia formed at the L_{4} Lagrange point, then went into a chaotic orbit, approached the Earth, and collided with it.
+In one hypothesis, Theia formed at the L_{4} Lagrange point, then went into a chaotic orbit, approached the Earth, and collided with it.
 One "loop" of the orbit takes one year.
 The Earth is shown stationary (rotating frame of reference).

 Theia is hypothesized to have orbited in the L_{4} or L_{5} configuration presented by the Earth–Sun system, where it would tend to remain.
 If this were the case it might have grown to a size comparable to Mars.
-Gravitational perturbations by Venus could have put it onto a collision course with Earth.
+Gravitational perturbations by Venus could have put it onto a collision course with the early Earth.
+A 2017 study found that the most probable orbital origin for Theia was a relatively stable orbit outside of Earth's, with a semi-major axis between 1.16 AU and 1.195 AU.

 Later studies have investigated Inner Solar System orbits.
+This hypothesis is supported by isotope analysis of both lunar and terrestrial rocks.

+Physical characteristics

-Size
+Size and mass

-Theia is often suggested to be around the size of Mars, with a mass about 10% that of current Earth; however, its size is not definitively settled, with some authors suggesting that Theia may have been considerably larger, perhaps 30% or even 40-45% the mass of current Earth making it nearly equal to the mass of proto-Earth.
+Theia is often suggested to be around the size of Mars, with a mass about 10% that of modern-day Earth.
+However, its size is not certain, with some authors suggesting that it may have been larger, perhaps 30% or even 40–45% the mass of Earth, making it nearly equal to the mass of the proto-Earth.
+A newer study suggests that pre-impact Theia has a mass of approximately 13% to 15% the mass of Earth.